event-storm/event-storm-documentation/docs/api-reference/storm.md

 In general, in event sourcing technology there is no place to have a centralized single information segment.
 In contrast to having this, the composition and deriving the real information is suggested.
 The Event Storm library suggests for this purpose usage of [virtual models](./virtualModel.md).
 On the other hand, it's straightforward, that at scale this will result in a lot of boilerplate code.
 That’s why the library is suggesting a store concept which has the full power of decentralized data store.

 What does this mean?
-The library will organize subscrition and data store updates in such a manner to keep track of individual subscription and and individual updates.
+The library will organize subscrition and data store updates in such a manner to keep track of individual subscription and individual updates.
 In other words, The Event Storm claims to update only for the given subscription.

 ## createStorm
 The Event Storm library is providing a `createStorm` method.
 The function supports a single argument, the default state.